|Ruud Gullit and Frank Rijkaard, at Euro 1988 Final

-Melchio started with the youth of Ajax.
+Born in 1976, Melchio started with the youth of Ajax.
 He made his senior debut in 1996, but the peak of his career was spent with Chelsea between 1999 and 2004.
 He also played for Rennes, Birmingham City and Wigan.
 He was capped 20 times for Holland.
-He went to Euro 2008.
+He went to European Championship in 2008.

 DM/CB: Frank Rijkaard

 Frank Rijkaard was one of Holland's most important player.
 He was capped 73 times.
 He won the 1988 European Championship in West Germany.
 He notably played for Ajax and AC Milan.
 He spent 5 seasons with AC Milan when Milan was considered the greatest club team in the world.
 He won two European Cup with them.
 In 1995, he led a young Ajax team to their famous Champions' League victory.
 That team is also considered one of the greatest club sides ever.

-Born in Suriname, he became the first Surinamese player to play for Holland.
+Born in Suriname, Humphrey Mijnals became the first Surinamese player to play for Holland.
 He began his professional career in Brazil with America Futebol Clube.
 In 1956, he went to play for USV Elinkwijk in Holland.
 He made his national team against Bulgaia in 1960.
 He was remembered for clearing a ball from the goalline through a overhead kick in that match.
 His international career was limited due to a dispute with the Dutch FA.
 He later played for the Surinamese National Team.

-He won 20 caps for Holland.
+Winston Bogarde won 20 caps for Holland.
 He was a member of the Golden Generation from Ajax that won Champions League in 1995.
 He represented Holland at the Euro 1996 and the World Cup Finals in 1998.
 He played briefly for AC Milan.
 In 1998, he joined the Dutch contingency at Barcelona.
 Two seasons later, he joined Chelsea, where he played until 2004.